In addition to showing growth using proficiency colors, teachers use exams and follow-up exams to demonstrate student growth.

 After students complete the follow-up exam, view the results of an exam along with the follow-up exam.

-The scores shown below indicate that each of the students has improved their skills.
+The scores shown below indicate that each student has improved their skills and shows growth.

 Did this answer your question?